Max Payne (video game): Development

 Remedy used their game engine, which they dubbed MaxFX (or MAX-FX, in development since early 1997).
 The only games that used this engine were Max Payne and its sequel, while a MaxFX level editor was also included in the release.
 MAX-FX was licensed to Futuremark, who used it for their 3DMark benchmark series with the last one being 3DMark 2001 Second Edition.

 The first trailer showcasing an early version of the game's story and gameplay was shown at the 1998 E3, attracting considerable interest due to its innovative content and effects (especially the MaxFX's 3D particle-based system for smoke and muzzle flashes), although 3D Realms producers later claimed they deliberately avoided overhyping the game.
 Max Payne was initially scheduled to be released in the summer of 1999; however, it was repeatedly delayed and got heavily revamped in 2000.
 In particular, the game's graphics were improved to feature much more realistic textures and lighting, while the multiplayer mode was dropped.
-The game was eventually released for Windows on 23 July 2001.
+The game was released for Windows on 25 July 2001.
+The intended release was on Monday, 23 July 2001 but an error on the customs form for the shipment from the production facility in Canada caused FedEx to ship the game copies to Memphis, Tennessee, instead of Dallas, such that a trucking company had to be hired to bring them to their intended destination for worldwide shipment.

 As a result of the inevitable comparisons to The Matrix, the designers have included several homages to the film in order to capitalize on the hype: for instance, the detonation of the subway tunnel door to gain access to the bank vault is similar to the cartwheeling elevator door in the movie, while the introduction "Nothing to Lose" level is similar to the lobby shootout scene in the film.
 Futuremark, which licensed the MAX-FX graphics for their 3DMark benchmark series, included a Matrix-like lobby shootout as a game test in the 2001 edition.

 Game Boy Advance version

-The GBA version of the game was developed in 2003 by Möbius Entertainment (later Rockstar Leeds).
+Released on 16 December 2003, the GBA version of the game was developed in 2003 by Möbius Entertainment (later Rockstar Leeds).
 Since it was developed on a far less powerful platform, this version differs significantly from the PC versions and its Xbox and PlayStation 2 ports: instead of a 3D shooter, the game is based on sprite graphics and is shown from an isometric perspective.
 However, the other gameplay features have remained very similar to the original, including the use of polygonal graphics for the characters.
 The story also remained the same as in the PC and console versions, though some levels from the original are omitted, and the game still features many of the original's graphic novel sections, complete with some of the voice-overs.
 The music was composed by Tom Kingsley.